 Pasture-raised eggs are also higher in beneficial omega-3 fatty acids, including alpha-linolenic acid (ALA), which supports heart health and inflammation reduction.
 These eggs also have a better balance of omega-3 to omega-6 fatty acids, contributing to overall well-being.

 Additionally, pasture-raised eggs are often produced by hens that are not treated with synthetic hormones or antibiotics, providing a cleaner and more natural option for consumers concerned about these additives in their food.

+Eggs are a nutritious food that can be part of a healthy diet.
+They provide a good source of vitamins and minerals, including vitamin A, vitamin B12, riboflavin, and selenium.
 Eggs are also a good source of choline, an important nutrient that is involved in brain and nervous system function.